Probiotics for Dogs & Sensitive Stomachs: A Simple Guide | Get Joy

 Does pumpkin help dogs with diarrhea or constipation?

-Plain, cooked pumpkin is a gentle source of fiber that many dog companions use to help firm up loose stools and ease mild constipation.
-A spoonful mixed into food is usually enough.
+Plain, cooked pumpkin is a gentle source of both soluble and insoluble fiber, which is why many dog companions use it to firm up loose stools and ease mild constipation.
+A spoonful mixed into food is usually enough — and it's one of the superfoods already built into Get Joy recipes.
 If diarrhea or constipation lasts more than a day or two, or there's blood, call your vet.

 What can I give my dog for an upset stomach?